Donearm/Scientia/programs/Firefox.md

 * `about:buildconfig` = Shows info about the arguments used to compile this Firefox build and the various optimizations implemented
 * `about:cache?device=memory` or `disk` = Show the list of all cache objects, on disk or in memory.
 From here it's possible to show or save every object
+* `about:support` = Technical information for debugging Firefox, other than various links to other internal URIs

 ### Pipelining